 Accredited by the National Association of Veterinary Physiotherapists (NAVP).

-An ABC Level 3 Certificate in Canine Hydrotherapy, after five practical/taught days and 300 hours of learning.
-Awarded by Writtle University College, and recognised by CHA, NARCH, and IRVAP.
+An ABC Level 3 Certificate in Canine Hydrotherapy, awarded by Writtle University College and recognised by CHA, NARCH, and IRVAP.

 If you have any questions, please feel free to get in touch